IT Department Responsibilities

 - The IT department is headed by an IT Director who reports to the Deputy City Manager, Operations

-- Staff is comprised of six full time staff members and one GIS staff member
+- Staff is comprised of eight full time staff members and one GIS staff member

 - The department manages roughly 475 computers and 50 virtual and physical servers spread across 10 discrete buildings: